marcinjahn/technology-notebook/src/docs/dev-tools/kubernetes/helm.md

 ### Releases

 A **Release** is an installed chart on some cluster.
-Usually we install a chart once, creating a single release.
+Usually, we install a chart once, creating a single release.
 However, we could also install a chart multiple times creating multiple instances in a single cluster (e.g. "dev" and "test" environments or multiple instaces of some app, like a DB, for completely